Bryony Gillard

 Studio 80a

-Bryony Gillard (she/they) is an artist, curator and educator and a PhD Candidate at University of Plymouth (School Art, Design & Architecture).
-Situated between writing, workshops, performance, moving image and exhibition making, her practice reflects on events, states of being, materials and organisms that refuse or resist normative capitalist structures and temporalities.
+Bryony Gillard (she/her) is an artist, curator and educator and a PhD Candidate at University of Plymouth (School Art, Design & Architecture).
+Situated between writing, workshops, performance and moving image, her practice reflects on events, states of being, materials and organisms that refuse or resist normative capitalist structures and temporalities.
 This can include thinking with/through grief, sickness or erotic autonomy, engaging with materials such as sewage, seaweed or auto-fiction and working with genealogies of feminist labour that are elusive, messy and entangled in contemporary concerns.
 Her current research centres the politics of waste — as matter both in and out of place.

 See all studios